 Is Second Chance Banking Right For You?

 If you continue to have problems with Certegy, “Second Chance Banking” may be the answer for you.
-While most major banks don’t offer second chance checking, but many community banks and credit unions have them under various names, such as Opportunity Checking and Fresh Start Checking.
+While most major banks don’t offer second chance checking, many community banks and credit unions have them under various names, such as Opportunity Checking and Fresh Start Checking.

 Our editorial staff regularly updates the list of banks offering second chance checking in every state.
 Here’s an overview of these accounts and where you can find them at branches in your area.